 The purpose of the UE radio capability ID availability information element is to indicate that the UE has an applicable UE radio capability ID for the current UE radio configuration in the selected PLMN.

-The UE radio capability ID availability is a type 1 information element.
+The UE radio capability ID availability is a type 4 information element with a length of 3 octets.

 The UE radio capability ID availability information element is coded as shown in figure 9.9.3.58.1 and table 9.9.3.58.1.